Netcracker/KubeMarine/documentation/Installation.md

 **Note**: An empty key with operator Exists matches all keys, values, and effects which specifies that this tolerates everything.

-#### CoreDNS deployment with node taints
+#### CoreDNS Deployment with Node Taints

-By default CoreDNS pods are being scheduled to worker nodes.
-If worker nodes have taints, CoreDNS must have tolerations configuration in cluster.yaml otherwise CoreDNS pods will get stuck in Pending state.
+By default, CoreDNS pods are scheduled to worker nodes.
+If the worker nodes have taints, the CoreDNS must have tolerations configuration in cluster.yaml, otherwise, the CoreDNS pods get stuck in the Pending state.
 For example:
 ```
 services:
   coredns: